Vancouverism: Background

+The Vancouver metropolitan area as seen in 2018; note the Strait of Georgia in the lower foreground and the North Shore Mountains in the upper background.

 Vancouverism developed in part as a product of Vancouver's geographical context.
-Wedged between the sea, mountains and the border with the United States, the Greater Vancouver Regional District partnered with the area's municipalities to encourage controlled development.
-Early recognition that British Columbia's farmland would be engulfed by sprawl led to the establishment of the Agricultural Land Reserve in the 1970s.
-This assisted in containing and intensifying development throughout the Vancouver metropolitan area and the Fraser Valley.
+Wedged between the Strait of Georgia, the North Shore mountains, and the border with the United States, the Metro Vancouver Regional District partnered with the Fraser Valley municipalities to encourage controlled development.
+Early recognition that British Columbia's farmland would be engulfed by urban sprawl led to the establishment of the Agricultural Land Reserve in the 1970s, which assisted in containing and intensifying development throughout the metro Vancouver area.

-Architect Arthur Erickson is credited by some with developing the concept that became Vancouverism in the mid-1950s, in a never-realized development called "Project 56".
-Many of the principles were incorporated into the development of the West End.
+Architect Arthur Erickson is credited by some with developing the concept of Vancouverism in the mid 1950s in a development called "Project 56"; although this development was never realized, many of the mixed-use principles were incorporated into the development of the West End.
 The city's planning department, under the direction of Ray Spaxman in the 1980s, began to expand on the concepts, many of which were brought into fruition with the development of the former Expo 86 lands along False Creek and Yaletown.

-Another person who is credited with influencing Vancouverism is Jane Jacobs, author of The Death and Life of Great American Cities.
-Brent Toderian, the former head of Planning for the City of Vancouver says of Jacobs: "There isn't a person or book more influential in creating 'Vancouverism' than Jane and The Death and Life ...
-I know what she means about people misunderstanding density – that's why we emphasize density done well rather than density as a mathematical exercise.
-[But] people 'round the world praise Vancouver's livability, and she had a big hand in it."
+Journalist Jane Jacobs also contributed to this concept in her book The Death and Life of Great American Cities, where she outlined many of the concepts of Vancouverism.

 Aesthetics

+Example of a view corridor in Vancouver, showing an open view of the North Shore Mountains.

-One principle associated with Vancouverism, as evidenced by planning policy, involves protecting "view corridors".
+One principle aesthetic of Vancouverism, as evidensed by planning policy, involves protecting view corridors.
 Vancouver's "View Protection Guidelines" were approved in 1989 and amended in 1990, establishing height limits to protect views of the North Shore Mountains.
-This approach, while credited with preserving the city's scenic backdrop, has been criticized for lessening visual interest and failing to represent the city's contemporary image.
-In response, Council commissioned a "Skyline Study" in 1997 which concluded that Vancouver's skyline would benefit from the addition of a handful of buildings exceeding current height limits, to add visual interest to Vancouver's skyline.
+This approach, while credited with preserving the city's scenic backdrop, has also been criticised for lessening visual interest and failing to represent the city's contemporary image.
+In response, the Vancouver City Council commissioned a study of its skyline in 1997, concluding that Vancouver's skyline would benefit from the addition of a handful of taller buildings through their additional visual interest.

-A study found that opportunities for such buildings were restricted due to a limited number of large development sites in the downtown.
-Eight years later, five of the seven sites identified for higher buildings had been planned or developed.
-The tallest of the new buildings is the Living Shangri-La hotel/residential tower, which was completed in 2008, and stands 201 metres (659 ft) tall (62 stories).

-Overhead SkyTrain tracks are visible in some parts of Vancouver and the surrounding area.
+Modern, residential high-rises are another aesthetic of Vancouverism, often featuring large glass features, hundreds of stacked decks, and green roofs.
+Furthermore, green spaces are widely integrated into a city in Vancouverism, and public spaces are often designed to maximise their space as well.